mansong/javascripting/exercises/looping-through-arrays/QUIZ.md

 ## The challenge:

-Create a file named `looping-through-arrays.js`.

-In that file, define a variable named `pets` that references this array:
+In the file, define a variable named `pets` that references this array:

 ```js
 ['cat', 'dog', 'rat'];